iblazhko/eventsourced-processmanager/README.md

 A business requirements may look like this:
 * Validate user input
-* Decide on what kind of shipment it is (domestic or internation, do we need to worry about customs etc.); this defines what type of process will be used
+* Decide on what kind of shipment it is (domestic or international, do we need to worry about customs etc.); this defines what type of process will be used
 * For domestic shipments (it most likely will imply that shipment has a single leg)